PulseTick/PulseTickIOS/README.md

 Please send feedback and feature requests to pulsetick@gmail(dot)com

 # Roadmap
+Feature: iOS ticker widget for the Home screen.

+Feature: Allow for multiple wallet tracking.

+Feature: Track staked tokens.

+Feature: Pull all token USD values directly from a DEX.

 DONE - Feature: Track My Bag - Allow you to input your tokens and track the value.